mekane/game-kata/version0/README.md

 ## Questions

-   * What is wrong with the code in this version?
+   * What stands out to you about how this code is organized?
    * What is confusing or unclear?
 How could these parts be improved?
    * How could we test this code / make it testable?
    * If you were to make the board larger would this be easy or hard?
 Why?